patibindu/Project4-Group3/README.md

 Machine Learning Model:

 ### Conclusion:
 Through the data analysis presented, there are relationships between variables and diabetes.
 Age, gender and location can be correlated with diagnosed diabetes.
-The data analyzed can build a further understanding into diabetes prevalence and predicting diabetes in individuals using demographics and risk factors.
+The data analyzed can build a further understanding into diabetes prevalence and predicting diabetes in individuals using demographic and risk factor variables.

 ### Links:
 [Presentation](https://docs.google.com/presentation/d/1Fwp0ApqPC1A-W60X4_651ZGxSt-mDuQlyu1uq_cue68/edit?usp=sharing)